-4 class hrs., 0 lab hrs., 15 wks., (4 cr) This course will familiarize students with the various resources available to the medical transcriptionist including chart structures and styles, available technology, and the business perspective of the transcription industry.
-This course will also focus on medical transcription specialties such as those used by an emergency department, operating room, psychiatry, neurology, orthopedics, ophthalmology, etc.

-Prereauisite: MET 101: Co-reauisite: MET 151 or permission of instructor
+4 Credits (4 Lecture 0 Lab 0 Shop) 4 hrs/wk (4 hrs Lecture) 15 wks This course will familiarize students with the various resources available to the medical transcriptionist including chart structures and styles, available technology, and the business perspective of the transcription industry.
+This course will also focus on medical transcription specialties such as those used by an emergency department, operating room, psychiatry, neurology, orthopedics, ophthalmology, etc. Prerequisite: MET 101; Corequisite: MET 151 or permission of instructor